SahilUsmani/Embedded-Operating-System/Day01/README/README.md

     the index.
         - If we use '*' it will add all folders inside that folder.
         - If we use '.' it will add all the files inside the current directory.
-        - If we use '<filename>' it will add that specific file only.
+        - If we use 'filename' it will add that specific file only.
     - Git Status command shows the working tree status.
     - Git Commit command records changes to the repository.
-    -
+    - Git Log command shows commit logs.